danieldeveloper001/csharp_design_patterns/src/adapter/README.md

   - Implements the contract from the abstract adapter
   - Represents the implementation of the compatibility layer which makes possibile the interoperability between the client and the adaptee.
+  - Holds a reference to the adaptee in order to invoke the original service though the adapted contract implementation.
 - **Adaptee**
   - Represents the existing internal or external service that cannot be modified.